Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

 \subsection{Acknowledgements}

-FOH's work is supported by the National Science Foundation under grant No. DMS-2102786.
-ARC's work is supported by the London Mathematical Society through their Emmy Noether Fellowship REF EN-2324-02.
+FOH's work is supported by the US National Science Foundation under grant No. DMS-2102786.
+ARC's work is supported by the London Mathematical Society through the Emmy Noether Fellowship REF EN-2324-02.
 SW's work is supported by the Engineering and Physical Sciences Research Council (EPSRC) grant EP/V053787/1 and by the Alexander von Humboldt Foundation.
 The authors would like to thank T. Creutzig for helpful discussions.

-As this manuscript was nearing completion, the authors became aware of other work \cite{CMYrigid} also proving the rigidity of simple admissible affine \(\slt\) and \cite{Cfusion} proving the conjectured Verlinde formula for $\slt$ at admissible levels.
+As this manuscript was nearing completion, the authors became aware of other work \cite{CMYrigid} also proving the rigidity of simple admissible affine \(\slt\) and \cite{Cfusion} proving generalised Verlinde formulae with the Verlinde formula for $\slt$ at admissible levels as an example.
 Since the methods in these other works are completely different from those used here, it was agreed to complete all manuscripts independently and submit them to arXiv simultaneously.